Fixed protection

 Can you lose fixed protection on transfer?

-For individuals who applied for fixed protection before 15 March 2023, from 6 April 2023 there are no restriction transfers between registered pension schemes.
+For individuals who applied for fixed protection before 15 March 2023, from 6 April 2023 there are no restriction on transfers between registered pension schemes.

 For individuals who apply for fixed protection from 15 March 2023, the following table sets out the conditions for transfers that preserve fixed protection.